Italian Flat Tax for new residents

 The flat tax for family members

 The option for the flat tax is absolutely personal and does not cover taxes otherwise due by other family members.
-However, the same flat tax regime may be extended to some or all of the family members, paying a reduced € 25,000 yearly flat tax for each additional family member.
-Family is very broadly defined and is not limited to wife and children.
+However, the same flat tax regime may be extended to some or all family members, with a reduced €50,000 yearly flat tax for each additional family member.
+Family is defined very broadly and is not limited to a wife and children.
+The fixed tax for family members was € 25,000 for relocations until 31 December 2025.

 Eligible foreign new residents